AppDeveloperVM/mentalHealth/README.md

 # mentalHealth
- Mental Health's app for Synaptiko
+ Mental Health's app , oriented to searching for professional help